mckays630/2014-05-01-sjm/novice/shell/xx-munge.md

 ### Your toolkit

-This is a list of a few command that we will use in the examples below.
+This is a list of a few commands that we will use in the examples below.

 <table>
   <tr><th>|</th><td><i>strings together the inputs/outputs of a series of commands</i></td></tr>